graphops/graphcast-poc/README.md

 # Graphcast POC

+## Deprecated

+This Proof of Concept in TypeScript has been deprecated in favour of the Rust implementation of Graphcast.
+Please see the [documentation](https://docs.graphops.xyz/graphcast/intro) for more information.

 ## 📯 Introduction

 This repo contains a POC for Graphcast, as well as a single Radio example - a POI cross-checker.